-{}Finally, a similar universality as seen in {}Fig.~\ref{fig7}(b), is also seen in {}Fig.~\ref{fig7}(c), where we give how the (modulus of the) inflaton field amplitude at the bounce instant $t_B$ varies with the fraction of the radiation energy density.
-Note that all monomials potentials have data grouping together.
-The case of the Higgs-like inflation in the chaotic part of the potential appears shifted from the monomial potentials exactly by the value of the VEV.
-Had we shifted the potential zero to the VEV point, $\phi \to \phi-v$, it would also group with the results for the monomial potentials.
-Note that $|\phi(t_B)|$ decreases as the amount of radiation increases, thus leading to smaller \textit{e}-folds of inflation, consistent with what we see from {}Fig.~\ref{fig7}(a). {}For $|\phi(t_B)|$ on the plateau part of the potential, it can only increase towards the VEV value, thus also decreasing the number of \textit{e}-folds.
+{}Finally, a similar universality as that seen in {}Fig.~\ref{fig7}(b) is also seen in {}Fig.~\ref{fig7}(c), where we show how the (modulus of the) inflaton field amplitude at the bounce instant $t_B$ varies with the fraction of the radiation energy density.
+Note that all monomial potentials have data grouping together.
+The case of the Higgs-like inflation in the chaotic part of the potential is shifted from the monomial potentials by exactly the value of the VEV.
+Had we shifted the potential zero to the VEV point, $\phi \to \phi-v$, it would also be grouped with the results for the monomial potentials.
+Note that $|\phi(t_B)|$ decreases as the amount of radiation increases, thus leading to a smaller number of \textit{e}-folds of inflation, consistent with what we see in {}Fig.~\ref{fig7}(a). {}$|\phi(t_B)|$ on the plateau part of the potential, it can only increase towards the VEV, thus also decreasing the number of \textit{e}-folds.